secgroundzero/CS-Aggressor-Scripts/README.md

 ## Parsers

-In this project, there are two parsers that automate the editing of CNA file according to your personal preferences.
+In this project, there are four parsers that automate the editing of CNA file according to your personal preferences.

 :information_source: However, you can manually edit the CNA files without using the parsers.